Bachelor of Science in Education in Secondary Education

 The BSE in Secondary Education program offers online and on-campus options, providing flexibility to accommodate different learning preferences and schedules.

 Students can access academic advising, career counseling, and mentoring from experienced educators.
-These resources help support your success throughout the program.
+These resources help you succeed throughout the program.

-Graduates typically start with a salary of around $40,000 annually, which can vary based on location and school district.
+Graduates typically start with a salary of around $40,000 per year, which can vary by location and school district.

 Yes, FHSU offers various professional development opportunities, including workshops, conferences, and additional certification programs to help you continue growing as an educator.